 Our curriculum is designed to build and expand on previous skills and subject knowledge, over a 5-year period.
 It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall.

 Homework comes in many forms including written tasks, reading, library/internet research and projects.
 It could be a selection of tasks on MyMaths/Mathswatch.
 It should be set once per week as per home learning timetable.

 Please CLICK below to discover more about our curriculum.

 Key Stage 4 Curriculum and Assessment:

-There are two tiers of assessment - Higher (A* - D) and Foundation (D – G).
-Candidates can only be entered for one tier.
+There are two tiers of assessment - Higher (9 - 4) and Foundation (5 – 1).

 KEY STAGE 5 Curriculum and Assessment:

 At Hampstead School we offer A levels in both Mathematics and Further Mathematics.
 We accept students who have studied in Year 11 at Hampstead School, as well as external applicants.
 Continuing students benefit from strong mathematical relationships formed in the lower school, and external students settle quickly into a strong community of learning.

 In Mathematics A level, students extend their knowledge of algebra, geometry and trigonometry, and are introduced to concepts in calculus.
 The new linear A level in Mathematics has compulsory content in statistics and mechanics in both Year 12 and Year 13.
 They are examined by three exams at the end of Year 13 but have the option of sitting AS level Mathematics at the end of Year 12.